Saving money for a holiday

 Did you know?

-Research shows that people who treat saving as a regular expense are more likely to reach their goals than people who try to save whatever is left at the end of the month.
+Research shows people who treat saving as a regular expense are more likely to reach their goals than people who try to save whatever is left at the end of the month.

 Source: ‘Transforming Financial Behaviour: Developing interventions that build financial capability’, CFEB (2010)